user09938/PowerShell-Dism/README.md

 # PowerShell-Dism
-Demonstrates how to use NuGet package 'Microsoft.PowerShell.Sdk' to execute dism commands.
+Demonstrates how to use NuGet package 'Microsoft.PowerShell.Sdk' in a .NET 6 project to execute dism commands.

 **Resources**: